thecliguy/get_cipher_suites/README.md

 FILES
 -----
   * `get_cipher_suites.sh` - The main script.
-  * `convert_ossl_cipher_suite_name_to_iana.sh` - Converts an OpenSSL formatted
+  * `convert_ossl_cipher_suite_name_to_iana.sh` - Called by `get_cipher_suites.sh`
-    cipher suite name to the description recorded in the official TLS Cipher Suites registry maintained by the IANA (Internet Assigned Numbers Authority).
+     to convert an OpenSSL formatted cipher suite name to the description recorded in the official TLS Cipher Suites registry maintained by the IANA (Internet Assigned Numbers Authority).

 **NB:** Both scripts must be executable (eg `chmod +x <script>`).